battleoverflow/catherine/README.md

 Catherine provides a Command Line Interface (CLI) and Graphical User Interface (GUI) built into the executable.
 This means whether you install from source or `Cargo`, you can choose your method of use.

 This project will most likely be in an experimental state for a long time.
 This project is a personal endeavor to explore different ways to control or manipulate data utilizing Rust.
-A more stable and production-oriented crate is available here: [Mercy](https://github.com/azazelm3dj3d/mercy).
+A more stable and production-oriented crate is available [here](https://github.com/azazelm3dj3d/mercy).
 Mercy is an open-source Rust crate and CLI designed for building cybersecurity utilities and projects.

 ## Installation